the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-**Remember**: You can filter moreefficiently using a JavaScript ES6 arrow function.
+**Remember**: You can filter more efficiently using a JavaScript ES6 arrow function.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~